unisonweb/unison/unison-src/transcripts-round-trip/main.output.md

       , '(toUtf8
             "adsfsfdgsfdgsdfgsdfgsfdgsfdgsdgsgsgfsfgsgsfdgsgfsfdgsgfsfdgsdgsdfgsgf")
       )

+    test3 : '('('r))
+    test3 = do
+      run : Nat -> a
+      run x = bug x
+      runrun = 42
+      a = "asldkfj"
+      b = "asdflkjasdf"
+      ''(run runrun ''runrun)

   You can edit them there, then do `update` to replace the definitions currently in this namespace.

 .> load roundtrip.u

-  I found and typechecked these definitions in roundtrip.u.
-If you do an `add` or `update`, here's how your codebase would
+  I found and typechecked the definitions in roundtrip.u.
+This file has been previously added to the codebase.
-  change:

-    ⍟ These names already exist.
-You can `update` them to your new definition:

-      test  : 'Text
-      test2 : (Text, '{g} Bytes)

 ```